arcus/education_modules/sql_joins_demystified/sql_joins_demystified.md

 * What **type of join** do you want to use?
 Let's say you have some students with math grades and some students with language grades.
 Some students are in only the math table, some are only in the language table, and some are in both.
 What part of the overlapping data do you want?
 Only the data on students with both kinds of grades?
 Or some other, larger set of student data?

-We'll address each of these in the next few sections.
+We'll address each of these in this module.

 ### Join Criteria